fgrardi/css-selectors/selectors.md

 ## Pseudo-class selectors
 ### Pseudo-class selectors for link and user states

-**Unvisited link** -- applies to link elements that have not been visited
+9. **Unvisited link**
+We use the :link pseudo-class to target all anchor tags which have yet to be clicked on.

 ``` CSS
 a:link {